 Red Bull: Special new fuel will bring us two, maybe even three tenths in Spain 23 April, 2014 A new Formula 1 fuel blend supplied by Total could give Red Bull a three-tenths boost next time out in Barcelona.
 That is the claim of the reigning world champions’ Austrian director Helmut Marko, as Red Bull pushes to close the gap to 2014’s dominant team Mercedes.
 But in China, both Red Bulls were actually beaten by Fernando Alonso’s resurgent Ferrari, following a disappointing opening three races for the Italian team and their Spanish ace.
 Marko thinks that Ferrari sped up thanks to a new blend of Shell fuel.
 “We are also hoping to soon get a fuel that is more efficient,” Marko said earlier this week, amid reports Red Bull’s current Total fuel may be damaging the mandatory fuel flow sensors.
 Marko has now told Bild newspaper: “Ferrari made a clear leap forwards in China.
 They have a new fuel.
 And we’ll have some new fuel soon as well.
 “Maybe we will have it at the next race in Spain,” he revealed, amid engine supplier Renault’s obvious horse power disadvantage early in 2014.
 “The new petrol will bring us two, maybe even three tenths,” added Marko.
 “So that we can have at least a chance of overtaking Ferrari.
 “On Sunday (in China), our drivers could have done whatever …, but they could not have passed Alonso,” he said.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.